Anna Karolína Schmiedlová: 2023: French Open fourth round

 Ranked No. 100, she reached the fourth round of the French Open for the first time at a major event in her career, defeating 11th seed Veronika Kudermetova, lucky loser Aliona Bolsova, and qualifier Kayla Day.
 Schmiedlová was the first Slovak to reach the second week at a major since Magdaléna Rybáriková at the 2018 Australian Open, and the first to do so at Roland Garros since Dominika Cibulková's 2012 quarterfinal run.
 In the fourth round, however, she lost to Coco Gauff.

-In September, Schmiedlová reached the final of the WTA 125 tournament in Parma in which she lost to Ana Bogdan.
+In September, Schmiedlová reached the final of the WTA 125 tournament in Parma and lost to Ana Bogdan.

 2024: Olympics fourth place

 At the Australian Open, Schmiedlová lost to Coco Gauff in the first round.
 In Austin, she was beaten in her semifinal match by the eventual winner, Yuan Yue.

-In May, Schmiedlová won the WTA Challenger tournament in Parma, defeating Mayar Sherif in the final.
-At French Open, she was unable to defend her fourth round points from previous year, losing in the first round to qualifier Sara Errani.
-Because of that result, her ranking dropped from No. 53 to No. 80 on 10 June 2024.
+In May, Schmiedlová won the WTA 125 tournament in Parma, defeating Mayar Sherif in the final.
+At the French Open, she lost in the first round to qualifier Sara Errani.

 At the Budapest Grand Prix in July, Schmiedlová made the semifinals with successive deciding set wins over Kamilla Rakhimova, fourth seed Sara Sorribes Tormo, and Elina Avanesyan, before losing to Aliaksandra Sasnovich with the match again going to three sets.

 On her second appearance at the Summer Olympics, she reached the semifinals in Paris defeating Katie Boulter, 14th seed Beatriz Haddad Maia and fourth seed Jasmine Paolini and world No. 10 and reigning Wimbledon champion, Barbora Krejčíková.
-She was the first Slovakian woman to reach the medal stage at the Games. but lost in the semifinal to Donna Vekić and the bronze medal match to Iga Świątek.
+She was the first Slovak woman to reach the medal stage at the Games. but lost in the semifinal to Donna Vekić and the bronze medal match to Iga Świątek.